A4lfr32/Pandas_personalNotes/README.md

 # Pandas_personalNotes

-I recommend this short course introduction [Kaggle: learn Pandas](https://www.kaggle.com/learn/pandas)
+I recommend this short course introduction [Kaggle: learn Pandas](https://www.kaggle.com/learn/pandas), most of the code snippets are taken as personal reminder from there.

 There is a similarity with numpy arrays.
 The main objects of this module Pandas are:
 * panda.Series